Definition of misalignment:

 If the alignment is performed when the machines are cold, and no compensation for thermal growth is considered, the machines will probably be running severely misaligned at running temperature.

-Differences in temperature can cause severe misalignment due to the fact that machine casings and pipes expand with raised or lowered temperature.
+Differences in temperature can cause severe misalignment due to the fact that machine casings and pipes expand with raised or lowered temperatures.